-We have a wide range of expertise throughout the practice, with many Vets having qualifications in areas of special interest, including Ophthalmology, Spinal Surgery, Dentistry, Complementary Medicine, Behaviour and Counselling, to name a few.
+We have a wide range of expertise throughout the practice, with many Vets having qualifications in areas of special interest, including Ophthalmology, Spinal Surgery, Dentistry, Complementary Medicine, Pet Behaviour and Training, to name a few.

 The extensively equipped Hospital facilitates our Veterinary Surgeons to ensure that patients receive the best possible diagnostic investigation and treatment, whilst maintaining consideration and care at all times.

 A wide range of appointment times are available to suit every client’s requirements from daytime appointments and nurse clinics to later evening and weekend appointments all available to book via phone or online via our online booking page.

 We provide a compassionate and caring service for all pets, endeavouring to keep case continuity - so that one Vet deals with any one problem.